-This site will also serve as a repository for resources to support genomic nursing education.
+This site also serves as a repository for resources to support genomic nursing education.

 Faculty Contact Form

-If you are a faculty member interested in assigning the GNCI to your students as a classroom assignment, please complete the Faculty Contact Form below.
+If you are interested in assigning the GNCI to your students as a classroom assignment, please complete the Form below.

-Submitting the form will trigger an automated email response with a link to a 9-question Faculty/Program Survey to collect information about your program and testing preferences.
+We will verify your faculty status and send you a link to a 9 question Survey to collect information about your nursing program and testing preferences.

 Upon receipt of your Survey, we will send you an email with testing instructions and a unique link for your students to take the GNCI.